numtide/.github/CONTRIBUTING.md

    Keep the CI green, and push follow-up PRs if your work broke something.
 Run `nix fmt` to format the repo.

 c.
-We share a common joy for building things.
-We ask everybody that's contributing to try and look past our differences and identities.
-Try not to rub your identity into other people's faces.

-d.
 Oh, and you probably want to install [Nix](https://nixos.org) because we use it everywhere.

 That's it.
 If you have any questions ping us on Matrix, Twitter, ...